zbtolon/get-support/status-bps.md

 In most cases, {{site.data.keyword.Bluemix_notm}} can continue to be used normally, even during the maintenance window.
 However, minor interruptions of a service can't always be avoided.
 Running applications typically remain available even if the application management functions of {{site.data.keyword.Bluemix_notm}}, such as starting and stopping apps, are temporarily interrupted.
 To maximize the availability of your running applications, run at least three instances of each application.

 ## Subscribing to email notifications
+{: #monbp-subscribing}

 If you're a Lite account owner, you can select whether to receive email notifications about {{site.data.keyword.Bluemix_notm}} platform unplanned events, such as outages, and planned events, such as maintenance.
 Additionally, if you have a Pay-As-You-Go or Subscription account, you can choose whether to receive {{site.data.keyword.Bluemix_notm}} infrastructure email notifications about unplanned events, maintenance, and announcements.
-For more information, see [Setting email preferences](/docs/account/email.html).
+For more information, see [Setting email preferences](/docs/account?topic=account-account_setup#account_setup).